Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 In the afternoon, we visit the beautiful white sands of Molana Island.

 We spend today cruising South Halmahera, stopping at the lush mountainous islands and snorkelling the colourful fringing reefs with their abundant marine life.

 Boarding the Xplorer, we cruise to Ternate and journey to the Sultan’s Palace.
 Built in 1834 and restored in a semi-colonial style, the Sultan’s Place still houses the Sultan’s family.
 On a guided walk throughout the palace grounds, we view numerous artefacts from the Dutch & Portuguese eras and learn about the ‘magic of the crown’.

 During our afternoon exploration of Ternate, we enjoy a high tea with a view over the islands, and learn of the clove plantation history.
 A visit to the unique Fort Tolukko which presides over the foreshore gives impressive views of volcanic Mt Gamalama.

-Awake in Tobelo Bay surrounded by lush green islands and a jigsaw of coral atolls.
+Awake in Tobelo Bay surrounded by lush green islands.
 Today we visit the elementary school and the communal House or Hibualamo, where we are entertained with cultural performances.
 We will have the opportunity to visit the Tobelo markets today.